2025 Basketball Champions League Asia

-The 2025 Basketball Champions League Asia is the second edition of the Basketball Champions League Asia, and the 30th season of the continent's top club competition.
-It is held from 7 to 13 June, 2025 in Dubai, the United Arab Emirates for a second consecutive year.
+The 2025 Basketball Champions League Asia was the second edition of the Basketball Champions League Asia, and the 30th season of the continent's top club competition.
+It was held from 7 to 13 June, 2025 in Dubai, the United Arab Emirates for a second consecutive year.

 Utsunomiya Brex of the Japan won their first title and they earned the right to play in the 2025 FIBA Intercontinental Cup.

 Qualification

 The second BCL Asia tournament features the top eight clubs from across the continent.
-Champions from Japan (B.League), South Korea (KBL), China (CBA), and the Philippines (PBA) as well as the champion and runner-up of the 2024–25 FIBA West Asia Super League are set for automatic qualification.
+Champions from Japan (B.League), South Korea (KBL), China (CBA), and the Philippines (PBA) as well as the champion and runner-up of the 2024–25 FIBA West Asia Super League (WASL) are set for automatic qualification.
 The PBA which organizes multiple tournaments per season has the prerogative to select which team to enter.
 Last edition the PBA decided not to send a team for the tournament.

-Two qualifying teams will be decided from the 2025 Basketball Champions League Asia – East.
+Two qualifying teams will be decided from the 2025 Basketball Champions League Asia – East (BCL Asia – East).

 The following teams qualified to the main tournament.
 Years in bold denote the team won the competition.